beric7/material_segmentation/README.md

 --epochs 40 --batch 2
 ```

-During training there are model checkpoints at points defined during training.
-At these checkpoints one can test the current model on the validation data
+During training there are model checkpoints saved every epoch.
+At these checkpoints the model is compared against the test data.
+If the test scores are better than the best score, then it is saved.

 ## Training with a custom dataset
 1. Clone the repository
+2. Ensure your image and mask data is 512x512 pixels.
+3. Ensure that if you resized your masks to 512x512 that they did not interpolate the colors into more color classes than you have.
+The expected format
+4. Adjust the number of 'channels' in the training command to match the number of channels that you have.
+7. Ensure that your DATA folder has a folder called 'Train' and a folder called 'Test'.
+Inside each of those folders include the mask and image pairs in their respective folders.
+8. If you have set this up correctly then you are now ready to begin.

 ## Citation
 ```